JabRef/jabref/docs/sweng/functional-specification-document.md

   - /F42/ Words suggested by autocomplete should be color-coded in the suggestions.
   - /F43/ Autocomplete could correct typos and overwrite them.

-- /F50/ Highlighting the search key after a search properly should be implemented into JabRef.
+- /F50/ Red highlighting could be implemented for the search field if the search syntax is not valid.
-  - /F51/ Search keys should be highlighted red if not found in the global database.

 - /F60/ The recent search should be implemented as a dropdown menu.
   - /F61/ A clickable item corresponding to the recent search should be inside the global search bar.